 That being said, since 2006, we have finished up a lot of projects started by well meaning mothers, grandmothers, aunts and friends.
 We understand that this type of project is actually a complex project if done right.
 See Who Is Making Your T-Shirt Quilt.

 The real reason that we prefer that you NOT pre-cut the shirts for us, is that when we are prepping your shirts, we pre-cut a generous 16.5" square from your t-shirt before adding the 100% cotton fusible stabilizer (NOT that stiff polyester stuff) to the back of the tee.
 After adding the stabilizer fabric, we center the image with industrial rulers and cut to the appropriate size.

 We don't cut random size images and spread them all over your quilt in some a chaos looking layout.
 If you have a logo on the front of the shirt with big image on the back of the shirt, we can combine (for an additional charge) the two images together into one block.
 That way, you are not looking at a 'date' of an event and wondering what it refers to.
 In most cases, we applique the front logo directly to the corresponding block so that it all in place.

 Here are a couple of articles that detail our processes.

 ** Project Repat -- a notoriously 'cheap' blanket maker.
 They are known for chopping up the shirts to fit in a 12" block and sewing cheap polyester fleece on the back.
 Don't even ask how many of 'their' quilts we have been asked to 'rescue', because they were in tears over the results of their treasured t-shirt memories.
 See Cheap Tee Shirt Blankets

-** dba is Shadywood Quilts/T-Shirt Quilts of Texas, registered in the state of Texas.
+** dba is Shadywood Quilts, registered in the state of Florida.